-Christopher Stagnitta, a wine & spirits consultant with Prestige Beverage Group out of Church Hill, Maryland, has traveled to wineries around the world and provides the scoop on wine tasting:
+Christopher Stagnitta, a wine & spirits consultant with Prestige Beverage Group out of Church Hill, Maryland, has traveled to wineries around the world and provides the scoop on wine tasting.

-Americans drink red wine too warm because we keep our homes too warm, says Stagnitta.
+Americans drink red wine too warm because we keep our homes warm, says Stagnitta.
 Steak houses serve red wine at 60-62 degrees.
 If you drink wine too warm, all the tannins and alcohol come out and, even though it’s a good wine, it might taste a bit nasty

 If a white wine tastes slightly funny, chill it.
 The taste will go away — unless it’s “corked”

 Fact is: one in 10 bottles will have a “cork” taste.
 So taste the wine, and tell the waiter if it tastes funny.
 Don’t automatically accept the bottle because it’s a “good” restaurant or a high-end wine.

 Don’t drink cloudy wine.
 It could be the wine is too soon out of the barrel and the tannins haven’t settled, or the bottle was too hot at one point in its life.
 If you have a really old bottle and it’s cloudy, the tannins are likely to have gone wild.

 Don’t feel bad if you don’t like oak barrel wine.
-To some people it’s like chewing on wood.
+To some people, it’s like chewing on wood.
 Stagnitta didn’t like chardonnay until he realized it was the oak flavor he didn’t like.
-He now drinks steel barrel aged chards and enjoys the cleaner taste.
+He now drinks steel barrel-aged chards and enjoys the cleaner taste.

-“That’s crap,” Stagnitta says.
-He suggest that you: 1) drink the wine that you enjoy and, 2) chose one that goes well with the spice, flavor and character of the food.
+“That’s crap,” Stagnitta says of automatically paring red wine with beef and white with fish.
+He suggests that you: 1) drink the wine that you enjoy and, 2) chose one that goes well with the spice, flavor, and character of the food.
 Then, ignore those people who tell you otherwise.

 Whites don’t last in the cellar because they’re not aged in oak for long or not at all.
 Reds that age well have been stored in oak before going into the bottle.
 That’s why wine sellers will tell you some wines keep and others are for drinking fairly soon after buying.

 If you keep red wine in a rack, you should turn it every six-to-eight months.

 It just depends.
 Some people swear by a swish of water in your mouth, others use crackers, and some say chocolate is the best at cleansing your pallet between tastings.
 But Stagnitta says saliva is the best.

 Legs are the drip of the liquid inside the glass after you swirl the wine.
 Wine fanciers love to swirl their wine around the glass and read the color and the “legs.”
 Legs show the alcohol content.

-Stagnate gave us a challenge: bring your favorite high-end Cab and let’s have a taste-test against his lower priced selection.
+Stagnitta gave us a challenge: bring your favorite high-end Cab and let’s have a taste-test against his lower-priced ($20-$40 range) selection.
 The group of serious wine drinkers — ten higher-income, middle-aged friends — took up the gauntlet.
 Everyone sipped the challenge wine and the comparison bottle.